NiryoRobotics/roscon-2025/README.md

 1. **Network Configuration** - How to configure your ROS_DOMAIN_ID for your hardware cell
 2. **Architecture Overview** - Understanding the system design
 3. **Implementation Steps** - Detailed code walkthrough
-4. **Running the Naive Solution** - Launch commands and testing procedures
+4. **Running the intern Solution** - Launch commands and testing procedures
-5. **Professor/Niryo Team Feedback** - Suggestions for improvements (read this after you get the naive solution working!)
+5. **Professor/Niryo Team Feedback** - Suggestions for improvements (read this after you get the intern solution working!)

 ### 4. Work Through the Workshop Phases

-**Phase 1: Reproduce the Naive Solution**
+**Phase 1: Reproduce the intern Solution**
 - Navigate to the corresponding package in the `workshop/` folder
 - Follow the step-by-step instructions in your intern's report
 - Get their basic implementation running on the hardware

 **Phase 2: Analyze and Improve**
 - Read the feedback section at the end of the report
-- Identify inefficiencies and bottlenecks in the naive implementation
+- Identify inefficiencies and bottlenecks in the intern implementation
 - Apply the suggested improvements to optimize performance
 - Test your enhanced solution